Newcastle Streets : M to W

 Pilgrim Street was historically Newcastle’s principal medieval route.
 In Gray’s Chorographia of 1649 it was ‘the longest and fairest street in the town’, thronging with medieval pilgrim’s inns and later coaching inns.

-Sadly, little can be seen of such antiquity in Pilgrim Street other than Alderman Fenwick’s House at 98-100 Pilgrim Street.
-This impressive brick building of the late 1600s, near Swan House roundabout is Newcastle’s most complete historic house.
+Little can be seen of such antiquity in Pilgrim Street other than Alderman Fenwick’s House at 98-100 Pilgrim Street.
+This impressive brick building of the late 1600s, near the Swan House roundabout is Newcastle’s most complete historic house.

 The Pilgrim Gate on the medieval town wall stood at the northern end of the street beyond which the Great North Road became the Northumberland Street of today.
 The Pilgrim Gate was described as ‘remarkably strong, clumsy and gloomy’ but served an important part in defending Newcastle from Scottish invasion.